CrimethInc.: Convergences

 Since the summer of 2002, CrimethInc. has hosted annual conventions, termed "convergences", open to anyone.
 Typically featuring the performances of traveling theatrical troupes, musicians, direct-action and mutual-aid workshops from individual participants, the few-days-long camping trips have attracted coverage in newspaper articles, initiated multiple Reclaim the Streets actions, mobilized large Critical Mass events, and catalyzed many other activities.

 The 2007 convergence in Athens, Ohio, saw an impromptu street party which resulted in arrests on minor charges.
 The Athens News characterized the convergence as "a sort of networking, resume-swapping opportunity for would-be radicals, free-thinkers, Levellers, Diggers, Neo-Luddites, and other assorted malcontents."
 It is typical of these gatherings to require that all attendees have something to contribute to the momentum: whether it is bringing food or equipment to share, leading a discussion group, or providing materials with which to write to political prisoners.
 There has been a pattern of promoting convergences as festivals, reminiscent of barnstorming flying circuses and travelling sideshows.

-Harper's journalist Matthew Power described the 2006 convergence in Winona, Minnesota as follows:
+Harper's journalist Matthew Power described the 2006 convergence in Winona, Minnesota, as follows:

 These convergences have been hosted by different groups within the collective each time, typically based on the initiative of local enthusiasts.
 Every year a different set of policy requests is released from locals in the field, typically encouraging a sober, consensus-based space in which no financial transactions are made.
-The one firm rule has been "No police informants," a regulation which has been ignored by the FBI.
+The one firm rule has been "No police informants", a regulation which has been ignored by the FBI.
 Information gathered by FBI informants at CrimethInc. convergences (in 2004, 2005, and 2008) contributed to the convictions of Eric McDavid and his associates, as well as 2008 Republican National Convention protester Matthew DePalma.

 In 2010, CrimethInc. announced the We Are Everywhere campaign of national tours and events in lieu of the traditional convergence.
 In 2015, CrimethInc. embarked on the similar To Change Everything two-month tour of the United States.

 Music

 CrimethInc. is associated with the North American anarcho-punk scene because of its long relationship with notable musicians in the genre and its publishing of Inside Front, a "journal of hardcore punk and anarchist action".
-CrimethInc. releases include LP's, CD's, and 7-inch vinyl records from North American and European anarcho-punk, hardcore, and anti-folk bands.
+CrimethInc. releases include LP's, CD's, and 7-inch vinyl records from North American and European anarcho-punk, hardcore, and anti-folk bands, including Catharsis, Zegota, Requiem, and From the Depths.
 Academic Stacy Thompson has described CrimethInc. as "exemplary of a more contemporary and nuanced approach" to the possible forms anarcho-punk could take to resist commodification through aesthetic expression.
 However, Thompson does not consider the aesthetic choices of the collective to be substantially different from the anarcho- and crust punk bands released by fellow anarcho-punk collective Profane Existence in the mid-to-late 90s.